martinhelso/OsloMet/README.md

 ## Section Page
 The command `\SectionPage` inserts a `[NoFrameNumbering, plain]` frame with yellow background issuing the `\sectionpage` command.
 The command `\SectionPage` is used outside of a `frame`, unlike `\sectionpage`.

+## Enumerated references
+The command `\enumref` inserts a reference to an enumerated item in the skape of a yellow box, like the ones used in the `enumerate` environment.

 ## Options
 Options are given as